 Coffee for All- A Netflix Documentary

 The documentary starts with the buzzing streets of Naples, where a 20-something Giancarlo is seen working in a local Bar named Caffè Sospeso.

-Additionally, Giancarlo loves coffee!!
-It is evident as he is seen working and serving coffee to the customers in the Bar.
+Additionally, Giancarlo loves coffee which is evident as he is shown in the Bar.
 He takes orders swiftly, listens patiently to his bosses and desperately tries to sort out his life.

 This part of the documentary shows the booming coffee culture of Buenos Aires in a subtle way.
 I could understand a lot of the Spanish that the Argentines spoke.

 If you’re looking for a slow paced film, I highly recommend watching Coffee for All.
-The film is odd in parts but it is manageable to watch as its very short.
+The documentary is odd in parts but it is manageable to watch as it is very short.

 - 5 Italian Language Books for Intermediate Level